lip-neural-subspace/Demo/README.md

 ```
 python src/main_save_trajectory.py --system_name [system_name] --problem_name [problem_name] --output_dir [output_dir] --interaction_json [interaction_json_file]
 ```
-This will run the simulation in the full configuration space.
-Click on UI elements in the upper-right to run the dynamics, which will dump the resulting network files to `output_dir`.
+This will run the simulation in the full space.
+Click on UI elements in the upper-right to run the dynamics, which will dump the simulation results for network training to `output_dir`.

 ### Generating PCA Basis and Cubature weights